Home / Coffee knowledge / Roasteries wanted! There are 10 spots available for the beta test phase of our CO₂ calculator

 Tobias Milz koordiniert den Nachhaltigkeits-Bereich der Kaffeemacher:innen.
 Er sammelt und erarbeitet Wissen, mit dem wir selbst mehr über den Fußabdruck des Kaffees entlang der Kaffeekette lernen.
 Das ermöglicht, dass wir selbst besser werden.
 Gleichzeitig stellen wir alles was wir lernen dem Markt zur Verfügung, um eine sozial-ökologische Transformation der Kaffeebranche voran zu treiben.
 Tobias ist aber auch ein Allrounder: als gelernte Koch ist er auch an der Sensorik-Front unseres Unternehmens aktiv und als Programmierer schmiert er unsere Schnittstellen.
 Ein bunter Fähigkeiten-Mix, angetrieben durch Neugier und eine ordentliche Portion Kaffee-Begeisterung.

-Why the effort?
+Why go through the effort?

 The CO₂ calculator can help confirm self-assessments, identify "hotspots," and show where investments in sustainability can be made most effectively.

-Our goals with the calculator
+Our goals for the calculator

-CO₂ Data
+CO₂ data

-More on the topic and our CO₂ footprint.
+Learn more about this topic and our CO₂ footprint.
 You can find it here.

 INFO: Who is carbotech?

-Data Security
+Data security

-Server and Service
+Server and service

 To create the application, we use the service and servers of Stackerhq.com.

-Ordering Process
+Ordering process

-Personal Data
+Personal data

-Anonymous Use
+Anonymous usage

 FAQ